-We invested in additional rechargeable solar powered lanterns and flashlights.
+We invested in additional rechargeable solar-powered lanterns and flashlights.
 That means we have renewable flameless light sources that do not require a stash of batteries.

 Several boxes of blankets line the top shelf in our garage to help keep us warm.
 I stock up on warm clothes and gloves each year at the end-of-season clearance sales.

-Our utilities are more fragile that you may think.
+Our utilities are more fragile than you may think.
 It is worth spending the time and resources to learn exactly what you need and how you can stay warm when your power goes out in the winter.

 Thanks for being part of the solution!Jonathan and Kylene Jones